canhta/CareCircle/docs/refactors/mobile-implementation-discrepancies.md

 | Clean architecture layers   | Inconsistent implementation                                      | Documentation describes a clean architecture with data/domain/presentation layers, but implementation is inconsistent |
 | Feature-first MVVM          | Mixed architecture                                               | Documentation describes Feature-First MVVM, but implementation shows mixed patterns                                   |

+**Execution Plan:**

+1. Choose a consistent naming convention (kebab-case or snake_case) for all feature directories
+2. Update the `docs/architecture/mobile-architecture.md` to reflect the chosen convention
+3. Rename directories to follow the chosen convention using git mv commands
+4. Update import statements throughout the codebase to reflect new directory names
+5. Create a linting rule to enforce the naming convention

 ### 1.2 Architecture Layer Implementation

 The documentation describes a clean architecture structure for each feature: